 Additional and Optional Ingredients (to be added when making the smoothie):

-Nut Milk (You can make the milk from your favorite nut or seed.
+Water or Nut Milk (You can make the milk from your favorite nut or seed.
 How to Make Nut Milk)

 Tea (honey lemon, dandelion root, ginger, peppermint) or your favorite tea to go with a chocolate flavor.)